Global debt: Consequences of high debt

 There is more debt in the world than there is money in circulation.

 The ratio of total debt to money supply ranges from 1.7 in Japan and Switzerland to 4.7 in Denmark and Iceland.
 The ratio for the world total is 1.8, according to the above table.
 A high ratio of public debt to money cannot be sustained, according to some models.

 Economists prefer to look at the ratio of debt to the GDP.
-This ratio ranges from 1.5 in Latvia to 5.0 in Luxemburg.
+This ratio ranges from 1.5 in Latvia to 5.0 in Luxembourg.
 The world total is 3.5, according to the Institute of International Finance.

 The reason why there is more debt than money in circulation can be explained by the creation of credit money.
 When a bank issues a loan, it creates credit money and debt at the same time.
 The total debt in society and the total money in circulation are both increased by the same amount, which is the principal of the loan.
 By the time the loan has to be paid back, the debt has been increased by the compound interest while the credit money has not been increased.
 Most of the excess debt thus originates from compound interest of bank credit.

 It may seem impossible to repay all debt when there is more debt than money in the world, but it is theoretically possible to pay back all debt if the banks spend their income from interest payments to buy products and services so that the same money can circulate and be reused for more interest payments.
 However, critics fear that too much money is hoarded in the financial economy rather than spent in the real economy so that the total debt is spiraling up rather than being paid down.

 In fact, the global debt has grown by approximately 6% per year during the period from 2015 to 2021.

 The debt may be paid down if the rate of economic growth exceeds the interest rate.

 However, this is unlikely to happen as long as the rate of return on capital investment is greater than the rate of economic growth.

 A further reason why this is unrealistic is, as environmentalists argue, that perpetual growth on a finite planet is not sustainable.